 Schizophrenia is a chronic condition, requiring lifelong treatment.

-The symptoms of schizophrenia also can be attributed to other mental illnesses, and no one symptom can pinpoint a diagnosis of schizophrenia.
+Schizophrenia symptoms also can be attributed to other mental illnesses, and no one symptom can pinpoint a diagnosis of schizophrenia.
 In men, schizophrenia symptoms typically start in the teens or 20s.
 In women, schizophrenia symptoms typically begin in the 20s or early 30s.
-It's uncommon for children to be diagnosed with schizophrenia and rare for those older than 40.
+It's uncommon for children to be diagnosed with schizophrenia and rare for those older than 45.